Our History The beginning of So They Can

 In 2011 we were introduced to the critical education needs in rural Tanzania on a visit with So They Can Chairman, Peter Hunt.

-In 2012 we opened the life-changing home for vulnerable and orphaned children, Miti Mingi Village in Kenya.
+In 2012 we opened our life-changing Miti Mingi Village for orphaned and vulnerable children.

 In 2012 we founded the Mamire Teachers' College in Babati, Tanzania committing to training quality teachers and improving the capacity of teachers in local schools.
-The Mamire Teachers’ College is now ranked number one out of all public and private collegues in the country.
+The Mamire Teachers’ College has consistently been one of the top performing Teachers' Colleges in the country.

-In 2018 we started working with the remote, rural community of East Pokot, Kenya.
+In 2018 we started working with the remote, rural community of Baringo County, Kenya.

 A holistic approach